Huang Xiaoming

-Early life and education
+Early life

 Huang was born in Qingdao, Shandong and is an only child.
 His father was an engineer while his mother was an accountant.
 At age nine, he was selected by a film studio to play the child protagonist in a movie.
+Huang is the second older cousin of Olympian Chen Meng, who won two table tennis gold medals at Tokyo 2020.

-Throughout his school life, Huang planned to become a scientist, but his language teacher encouraged him to apply to the Beijing Film Academy, which infrequently came to Qingdao to recruit students.
-A week before his entrance examination, his foot was run over and crushed by a jeep; the injury was not serious because he was wearing army boots.
-While studying at the Beijing Film Academy, Huang recalls the person who had the greatest influence on him, a teacher named Cui Xinqin.
-He was close friends and classmates with Zhao Wei and Chen Kun; the trio was known as the "Three Musketeers".
+Throughout his school life, Huang planned to become a scientist, but when the Beijing Film Academy came to Qingdao to recruit students, his Chinese teacher encouraged him to take advantage of the opportunity.
+A month before his interview, his foot was run over and crushed by a jeep, so he had to walk into the interview on crutches with a plaster cast on his leg.
+The interviewer, Cui Xinqin, would be Huang’s class monitor at the Beijing Film Academy, where he was classmates with Zhao Wei and Chen Kun.
+Huang graduated from the academy in 2000.